 Moderate to Severe Cases

-If the problem persists, consult with your health care provider.
+If the problem persists, consult with NJ pain specialist Dr. Freeman or your healthcare provider.
 Your physician will perform a thorough evaluation to determine the possible cause of your symptoms, the structures involved, the severity of the condition, and the best course of treatment.

-In addition to performing a thorough examination your physician may order the following tests to make a more concise diagnosis:
+In addition to performing a thorough examination your pain management physician Dr. Freeman or center for pain in NJ may order the following tests to make a more concise diagnosis:

-- X-ray to determine if there is any joint degeneration, fractures, bony malformations, arthritis, tumors or infection present.
+X-ray to determine if there is any joint degeneration, fractures, bony malformations, arthritis, tumors or infection present.

-- MRI to determine and soft tissue involvement including visualization of the discs, spinal cord and nerve roots.
+MRI to determine and soft tissue involvement including visualization of the discs, spinal cord and nerve roots.

 CT scans which can give a cross section view of the spinal structures

 EMG which is used to determine nerve involvement or damage.

 Medications to consider

-- Over the counter medications for mild to moderate pain.
+Over the counter medications for mild to moderate pain.

 Narcotics if over the counter medications are not effective your physician my prescribe stronger pain medication

-- Anti-inflammatory drugs or prescription NSAIDS to reduce inflammation following acute injury.
+Anti-inflammatory drugs or prescription NSAIDS to reduce inflammation following acute injury.

-- Muscle Relaxers to reduce acute muscle spasm.
+Muscle Relaxers to reduce acute muscle spasm.